 Farmers home insurance

-Farmers offers three packages for its Smart Home Plan insurance policy, which could be a good choice for homeowners who don’t want to go through the process of selecting each individual coverage of their policy.
-The Standard package is designed for new homeowners prioritizing affordability and basic coverage, while the Enhanced package may be a good option for a homeowner wanting higher policy limits and more policy options.
-The Premier package provides Farmers’ highest limits on personal property and — if requirements are met — also comes with guaranteed replacement cost coverage.
+Farmers offers three packages for its Farmers Smart Plan insurance policy, which could be a good choice for homeowners who don’t want to go through the process of selecting each individual coverage of their policy.
+The Standard package is designed for new homeowners prioritizing affordability and basic coverage, while the Enhanced and Premier packages may be a good option for a homeowner wanting higher policy limits and more policy options.

 Farmers home insurance cost

-A homeowners insurance policy with Farmers for $250,000 in dwelling coverage costs an average of $1,980 per year, according to Bankrate’s study of annual homeowners insurance premiums.
-This is 51% higher than the average cost of homeowners insurance in the nation, which is $1,312 per year for the same level of coverage, but actual rates could vary significantly depending on your location and several other individual rating factors, such as proximity to a local fire station, your claims history, credit-based insurance score, coverage limits, deductibles and qualifying discounts.
+A homeowners insurance policy with Farmers for $250K in dwelling coverage costs an average of $1,664 per year, according to Bankrate’s study of annual homeowners insurance premiums.
+This is 15 percent higher than the average cost of homeowners insurance in the nation, which is $1,428 per year for the same level of coverage.
+Your actual rates may vary significantly depending on your location and several other individual rating factors, such as proximity to a local fire station, your claims history, credit-based insurance score, coverage limits, deductibles and qualifying discounts.

 Farmers home insurance discounts

-Homeowners concerned about water conservation may be interested in Flume’s water-leak detection device.
-It can be installed without a plumber and comes with a mobile app to help monitor your home’s water usage and alert you of any issues.
+Farmers homeowners policyholders concerned about water conservation may save 20 percent on Flume’s water-leak detection device.
+This monitoring system can be installed without a plumber and comes with a mobile app to help monitor your home’s water usage and alert you of any issues.
 Farmers home policyholders in Michigan or Minnesota who have a Flume device may receive an additional discount on their home policy.